technicat/TootSDK/FORK.md

 - Pass `OAuthScope` enums instead of strings.
 - Pass `TootGrantType` all the way down.

+### MIMEType

+- Enum for MIME types used in attachments, instance MIME type lists, pleroma post content type...

 ### Notifications

 - `TootClient.getNotifications()` takes an optional with `include_types` parameter, corresponding to the ones supported by Pleroma/Akkoma, but just specifying `types` (flavour-specific handling of arguments is removed) seems to work for all platforms that filter (except friendica which only filter using `exclude_types`, but that seems buggy, e.g. doesn't filter out reblog, so better to not filter in that case).
 - Added Mitra notification types

+### OAuthScope

+- Enum for OAuth scopes, passed and returned in the TootClient init and app connection.

 ### Post